Going Home With Something Left: The Real Goal

 The Energy Budget: A Tech's Version

-Here's the concept that changed how I approach my day: you have a finite amount of energy.
+Here's the concept that makes the difference: you have a finite amount of energy.
 Not unlimited.
 Not expandable by wanting it more.
 Finite.
 And every hour, every task, every interaction withdraws from that account.

 The problem is most techs run their energy budget like they run the first year of flat rate — they spend everything as fast as it comes in, with nothing set aside for later.
 The shop gets 100%.
 Home gets 0%.